Users receiving notifications from issues where they should not receive notifications due to the Insight application

 1. Workflow post-functions

 Inspect the workflow post-function for the impacted issues workflow.
-Check each workflow transaction to verify if the Insight post-function "Email user(s) based on attribute in a selected Insight Object" is being used anywhere.
+Check each workflow transition to verify if the Insight post-function "Email user(s) based on attribute in a selected Insight Object" is being used anywhere.
 This is the Insight workflow post-function that can send notifications to users.
 If it is configured, then please remove it and test if the notification is still sent out.

 2. Insight automation